Jacktavitt/prediction_validation/README.md

 I also wrote a small script to check my results against the correct results, considering the +-0.01 difference mentioned in the readme.

+I did not write any unit tests due to the intersection of my inexperience with the python unit test methodology and time constraints.
+Due to life circumstances, I lost a day of work time, which was planned for unit tests.

 ## packages
 ### decimal
 I used the decimal.Decimal object to maintain precision for the stock values.